fjlic/IoT-Hotspot-Laravel/README.md

 Password: [demo@54321](https://hotspot.fjlic.com/).

-## Documentation Api Doc wit LaRecipe
+## Documentation Api Doc with LaRecipe

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://hotspot.fjlic.com/docs/1.0/module-user).